 Voting rights: Federal laws protecting voters with disabilities

-These laws, include the Americans with Disabilities Act (ADA), the Help America Vote Act (HAVA) and the Voting Rights Act of 1965 say the following:
+These laws, including the Americans with Disabilities Act (ADA), the Help America Vote Act (HAVA) and the Voting Rights Act of 1965, say the following:

 Voters with disabilities have the right to: